Autler-Townes spectroscopy of a Rydberg ladder: Experimental Setup

 We then confirm that these optical density fluctuations arise from atom number fluctuations by expanding the waist of the lower-leg beam to variable sizes (by the $1/e^2$ intensity beam-waist radius $w$) and examining the subsequent change in rms noise.
 Poisson-distributed atom number fluctuations yield an rms noise that scales as $1/\sqrt{N}$, where $N$ is the number of atoms being probed and is proportional to $w^2$.
 Adding the technical noise in quadrature, we obtain the fitting function $V_{\mathrm{rms}} = \sqrt{a^2/w^2 + b^2}$.
 We fit this function to our measurements, obtaining good agreement (see Fig.\ \ref{fig:noise_fig}(b)), and thus conclude that the rms noise on the EIT signal primarily arises from atom number fluctuations.
 It should be noted that though the atom number fluctuations can be reduced by expanding the waist of the lower-leg beam, this modification greatly increases the required upper-leg optical power to attain a comparable EIT signal amplitude.

-We believe the reason for the relatively lower rms noise on the upper-leg spectroscopic signal is three-fold.
-First, in single-photon absorption of the lower-leg beam, the contributing velocity classes are limited to the natural linewidth of the intermediate state, reducing the number of atoms participating in the transition and increasing the sensitivity of the feature to atom number fluctuations.
-Contrary to this, the curving back of the TPAT feature yields a tangential cut that can be drawn at the turning point, meaning a large quantity of velocity classes can contribute to the transition.
-Second, the upper-leg transition to the Rydberg state has a relatively weak oscillator strength, resulting in much weaker absorption of the upper-leg beam and an optical density of $10^{-2}$.
-As a result, the effect of optical density fluctuations on the TPAT feature are far reduced in comparison to the excitation from the ground state to the intermediate state.
-Third, the amplitude of the EIT window is roughly $2 \times 10^{-2}$ the magnitude of the single-photon absorption dip.
-When the noise from the larger single-photon absorption background is imparted on the comparatively small two-photon EIT signal, there is a disproportionate effect on its resolution.
+We believe the reason for the relatively lower rms noise on the upper-leg spectroscopic signal is two-fold.
+First, for single-photon absorption of the lower-leg beam, only a narrow range of atomic velocity classes within the natural linewidth of the intermediate state contributes to the signal, reducing the number of atoms participating in the transition and increasing the sensitivity of the feature to atom number fluctuations.
+In contrast, the TPAT feature arises from the symmetric Autler–Townes splitting induced by the strong lower-leg field, which produces a turning point in the velocity–detuning spectrum (see dashed pink line in Fig.\ref{fig:sys_theory}(c)).
+Near this turning point, many atomic velocity classes map onto nearly the same upper-leg light detuning, yielding a stronger two-photon signal and reduced noise from population fluctuations.
+Second, the amplitude of the EIT window is roughly $2 \times 10^{-2}$ the magnitude of the single-photon absorption dip.
+Consequently, noise associated with the large single-photon absorption feature is transferred onto the comparatively small EIT signal, disproportionately reducing its resolution.
 There is no similar competing mechanism for the TPAT resonance.